gaia-platform/GaiaPlatform/production/tools/gaia_db_extract/README.md

 # Database Extraction Utility
 This is a utility used by VS Code funtionality to display a grid of data in the VS Code Terminal window.
 The command-line parameters dictate the output, which is printed to stdout.
 Types of output include
-  - catalog
+  - catalog (all database, table and field values in the catalog)
-  - range of rows
+  - range of rows (rows from a single table, showing all field values)

 Note: There is currently no support for arrays.